-TV Confidential is a two-hour radio talk show about all aspects of television that reaches approximately 200,000 listeners a week and directs itself primarily to the Baby Boomer, Generation X and senior markets.
-Each edition features lively interviews with special guests on topics related to popular network TV shows and the state of the medium in general.
-Listeners can participate by emailing email@example.com.
+TV Confidential is a two-hour radio talk show about all aspects of television that directs itself primarily to the Baby Boomer, Generation X and senior markets.
+Each edition of the program airs Friday through Sunday at various times on our AM/FM affiliates and covers a combined population total of approximately 2.3 million potential primary-demo-age listeners in our terrestrial radio markets.
+Each edition features lively, long-form interviews with special guests on topics related to popular network TV shows and the state of the medium in general.
+Listeners can participate by emailing firstname.lastname@example.org or messaging us on Facebook and Twitter.
 Our audience encompasses listeners from all parts of the world, including many who work in the film, radio and television industries.
 The common bond is their unbridled passion for the past, present and future of television programming.

 Regular features of TV Confidential include an interactive look back at “This Week in Television History,” The Sounds of Lost Television and commentary on items related to television.
 But the hallmark of the show is the in-depth interviews with the many well-known actors, writers, producers, directors, journalists, authors and other entertainment industry professionals who appear as guests.
 We strive to take listeners behind the scenes of a wide range of television programs past and present.
 We often compare contemporary programs with those of the ’50s, ’60s, ’70s and ’80s.
 This allows a very broad audience to not only relate to our show, but participate with their imagination and memories.